emilbjornson/mimobook/README.md

 ## Content of Code Package

 This code package contains 138 Matlab scripts and 1 Matlab function.
+You can run the code in MATLAB online without a license by clicking on the link above.

 Each script is used to reproduce a particular simulation-generated figure in the book.
 The scripts are named using the convention chapterX_figureY, which is interpreted as the script that reproduces Figure X.Y.
 A few scripts are named chapterX_figureY_Z and will then generate Figures X.Y and X.Z.